 I came back for a visit in late 1976, ostensibly to see my son, Derek.
 I stayed with Rob and his new wife, Debbie.
 But my comings and goings made him feel that I was just using their place as a bed and breakfast lodging, and when I returned to BC, he cut ties with me.

 By 1977, I’d moved back to Ontario from BC, living and working in St Catharines.
 I called Rob one day after my return, but his response was cool.

-Then, that fall, I’d heard from my ex-wife, Judi, that Rob had died, and I felt terrible that we had never resolved our differences.
+Then, in 1978, I’d heard from my ex-wife, Judi, that Rob had died, and I felt terrible that we had never resolved our differences.